oretoise/docs/_docs/comm-plans/scripts/upload-plan.md

 * You have opened Slate on the leftmost monitor in a maximized Firefox window at 120% zoom.
 * You have the necessary permissions in Slate to create and send Deliver mailings.

-From a terminal prompt, navigate to the scripts folder in your local copy of the repository, then run the follow command with the parameter you need.
+From a terminal prompt, navigate to the scripts folder in your local copy of the repository, then run the following command with your program parameter.

 We will use MBA as an example.